originjs/vite-plugin-federation/README.md

 ## Development mode

 Since Vite is esbuild-based in development mode, we provide separate support for the development mode to leverage Vite’s high-performance development capabilities in the case of remote module deployment.
+And note that only Host supports the dev mode and Remote supports only build mode

 ### FAQ